 Beth at Weight Maven has a post titled Our Western diet: Prescription for Disaster? that connects how foods high in Linoleic Acid (LA) such as vegetable oils when combined with high insulin foods could increase appetite and lead to overeating.

 From the same Ray Peat article as above.

 “Unsaturated fats are more water soluble than saturated fats, and they are involved in many problems of permeability and edema.”

 WebMD defines edema as “whenever small blood vessels become “leaky” and release fluid into nearby tissues”.

 This one appears to have some disagreement.
 Ray Peat believes PUFA is 23 times more glycating than simple sugar.
 Dr. Chris Masterjohn disagrees.
 For more information on glycation read Aging and Longevity – 3.
 Glycation.

 Excess PUFA is Bad News

-There are a lot of bad things than can happy to your body when your o-6 levels get too high.
+There are a lot of bad things that can happen to your body when your o-6 levels get too high.
 So far I’ve just used the terms “excess” and “too high” when describing PUFA levels.
-In the next post, I am going to quantify both the levels in food as well what many leading experts recommend.
+In the next post, I am going to quantify both the levels in food as well as what many leading experts recommend.